eazy13forlife/space-tourism-website/README.md

 ## My Process
 My main focus of this website was on accessibility.
-I learned a lot about screen readers, the types of inputs I should be using, aria controls, etc. If I'm going to focus on front-end development, I want to make accessibility a big priority for me.
+I learned a lot about assistive technology, the types of inputs I should be using, and aria roles and attributes.
+If I'm going to focus on front-end development, I want to make accessibility a big priority for me.

 Looking at a figma design file, I initially set up custom variables for colors, font size, and font family.
 Then, I created custom components used throughout the site like buttons (and their interactivity states) and any cards.
 Finally, I studied the grid layout and positioning of elements before I began coding.